circleci/circleci-docs/jekyll/_cci2/docker-layer-caching.md

 {% include beta-premium-feature.html%}

-If your application is distributed as a Docker image you probably know that the Docker image consists of layers and most of the time only the top layers are being changed.
-So if your image has many layers you may want to reuse unchanged layers and significantly reduce image build times.
-By default [Remote Docker Environment]({{ site.baseurl }}/2.0/building-docker-images) doesn't provide caching for layers, but it can be enabled with a special option:
+If your application is distributed as a Docker image, you probably know that this image consists of layers.
+In addition, it's usually the top layers that end up changing.

+If this is the case, you might want to reuse the unchanged layers to significantly reduce image build times.
+By default, the [Remote Docker Environment]({{ site.baseurl }}/2.0/building-docker-images) doesn't provide layer caching, but you can enable this feature with a special option:

 ``` YAML
 - setup_docker_engine: